jswomley/cs330/README.md

-# Projects from Stanford's CS330: Deep Multi-Task and Meta Learning
+## Projects from Stanford's CS 330: Deep Multi-Task and Meta Learning